omarmiatello/telegram-api-generator/example/telegram.md

     getMyCommands()

 ## Updating messages

 ### Methods

 <p>Use this method to edit text and <a href="#games">game</a> messages.
-On success, if edited message is sent by the bot, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.</p>
+On success, if the edited message is not an inline message, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.</p>

-    editMessageText(chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, text: String, parse_mode: ParseMode, disable_web_page_preview: Boolean, reply_markup: InlineKeyboardMarkup)
+    editMessageText(chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, text: String, parse_mode: ParseMode, entities: List<MessageEntity>, disable_web_page_preview: Boolean, reply_markup: InlineKeyboardMarkup)

 <p>Use this method to edit captions of messages.
-On success, if edited message is sent by the bot, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.</p>
+On success, if the edited message is not an inline message, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.</p>

-    editMessageCaption(chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, caption: String, parse_mode: ParseMode, reply_markup: InlineKeyboardMarkup)
+    editMessageCaption(chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, caption: String, parse_mode: ParseMode, caption_entities: List<MessageEntity>, reply_markup: InlineKeyboardMarkup)

 <p>Use this method to edit animation, audio, document, photo, or video messages.
-If a message is a part of a message album, then it can be edited only to a photo or a video.
-Otherwise, message type can be changed arbitrarily.
-When inline message is edited, new file can't be uploaded.
-Use previously uploaded file via its file_id or specify a URL.
+If a message is part of a message album, then it can be edited only to an audio for audio albums, only to a document for document albums and to a photo or a video otherwise.
+When an inline message is edited, a new file can't be uploaded.
+Use a previously uploaded file via its file_id or specify a URL.
 On success, if the edited message was sent by the bot, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.</p>

     editMessageMedia(chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, media: InputMedia, reply_markup: InlineKeyboardMarkup)

 <p>Use this method to edit only the reply markup of messages.
-On success, if edited message is sent by the bot, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.</p>
+On success, if the edited message is not an inline message, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.</p>

     editMessageReplyMarkup(chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, reply_markup: InlineKeyboardMarkup)